Connect with us

 How to do it?

-I joined Opster a few months after its inception to promote sales and business customers’ success and to start generating revenue.
-At this time, there was no existing product or customers—only the entrepreneurs who founded the company, Yonatan Stern and I.
+I joined Opster a few months after it was founded to drive sales, support customer success, and start generating revenue.
+At that point, there was no product and no customers.
+Just the founders, Yonatan Stern and me.

-1. Building outbound channels and looking for customers.
+1. Build outbound channels and go looking for customers,

-Working with Yonatan and SmartUp methodology, we realized that inbound channels must be created in the earliest stages.
-It’s not just to close a deal!
-It’s the fundamentals.
-The early activity allows us to gather relevant information about potential customers and, therefore, to change and adapt the product according to their needs.
-It enabled us to understand where the market is and where the company should go.
+Working with Yonatan and the SmartUp methodology, we quickly realized that inbound had to come first, and not just to close deals.
+Building inbound early lets you gather real information about potential customers and shape the product around their actual needs.
+It tells you where the market is and where the company should go.

-Yonatan saw it from the first moment, and in retrospect, we all agree that it was the key to Opster’s success.
-The process of interacting with the market and customers, and improving the offering, allowed us, at an early stage, to monetize.
+Yonatan saw it from day one, and in hindsight, we all agree it was the key to Opster’s success.
+Engaging with the market early and continuously improving our offering allowed us to start generating revenue sooner than most companies would expect.

-It is important to remember that this is a process of learning and concluding; it is not a single event.
-The process helped us get contracts signed worth half a million dollars in the first year.
-It happened because we talked to our customers long before the product existed and understood what they wanted.
-This dialogue helped us build an inbound system of sales and customer success.
+It’s important to remember that this is a process of learning and drawing conclusions, not a single event.
+That process helped us sign contracts worth half a million dollars in our first year, because we had been talking to customers long before the product existed and we understood what they needed.
+That dialogue became the foundation of our inbound sales and customer success system.

-We started seeing leads two months before we had a product to demonstrate and sell.
-Since the product was not ready, we offered the customers support for any problem.
-We built a sales process to solve a big problem, and it was worth their paying.
-Today, two and a half years later, the product is ripe and sells for several million dollars yearly.
+We started seeing leads two months before we had anything to demonstrate or sell.
+Since the product wasn’t ready, we offered customers support for any problem they had, and built a sales process around solving a real, significant pain point.
+That was worth paying for.
+Today, two and a half years later, the product is mature and generating several million dollars in annual revenue.

 Result:

-Unusually, the companies Yonathan sets up or joins start thinking about their sales funnel long before they have a working product.
-Does that sound weird?
-I have worked for many companies that have done it differently; undoubtedly, it’s more efficient and productive.
+Companies that Yonatan builds or joins start thinking about their sales funnel long before they have a working product.
+Sounds strange?
+Having worked at companies that did it the other way, I can say without a doubt that this approach is more efficient and more effective.

-If you start marketing and sales efforts very early, when the product is ready, it will not take six months to begin selling it.
-When Opster’s was ready, we knew who the potential customers were and how to reach them.
-This is a faster way to generate revenue quickly.
+When you start your marketing and sales efforts early, you don’t lose six months after launch trying to figure out who to sell to.
+When Opster was ready, we already knew exactly who our potential customers were and how to reach them, and revenue followed quickly.

-Yonatan brought us to the ground: You can dream big, but you must stand firm on the floor first.
-He always assured us that when we were ready, we would fly fast, and he was right.
+His constant reminder was that you can dream big, but you have to stand firm on the ground first.
+He always told us that when we were ready, we’d move fast.
+He was right.

-Because not only did we build a company that became profitable within about two years, the holdings of the founders and employees were not diluted.
-We have control of the company we founded.
+Not only did we build a company that became profitable within two years, the founders and employees kept their equity.
+We still control the company we built.

 Related articles